jhkette/React-native-context-example/readMe.md

-## React native example of useContext - to create something a bit like redux
+## React native.
+Advanced example of useContext

 This project uses a file called createDataContext to add some functionality that makes it a bit more like redux.
 The createDataContext functions returns